JanaSperschneider/NuclearPhaser/README.md

 Haplotype 0 contigs - contact to haplotype 0: [54.43]
 Haplotype 1 contigs - contact to haplotype 0: [66.56, 2.59, 18.47, 62.35, 100.0, 18.5, 13.78, 4.45, 19.92, 3.77]

+------- Hi-C contacts in this bin Bin_16 -------
+Bin_16
+Haplotype 0 contigs: ['tig00000533']
+Haplotype 1 contigs: ['tig00000807', 'tig00001197', 'tig00001205', 'tig00001218', 'tig00001403']
+Haplotype 0 contigs - contact to haplotype 0: [80.61]
+Haplotype 1 contigs - contact to haplotype 0: [33.02, 29.41, 21.26, 29.96, 31.66]
 ```

+In the first example (Bin_1), there are likely phase switches in contig tig00000348.
+Some of the associated haplotigs alternate in haplotype assignment, indicating that these regions need to be corrected for phase switching.

+The second example (Bin_16) appears fine, contig tig00000533 has 80.61% of its Hi-C contacts to haplotype 0 and the associated haplotigs do not alternate in phase assignment.